Frequently Asked Questions

 FOSTA-SESTA’s constitutionality is still being litigated.
 Studies on its effects have suggested that it has resulted in increased violence against sex workers while resulting in no reduction in sex trafficking.

-As of 2020, only one lawsuit has been brought using the criminal provision and the new civil provisions have rarely been used.
+As of 2020, only one criminal prosecution against a website has been brought using the criminal provision and the new civil provisions – CityXGuide.
+This was not the only charge – FOSTA was on top of the same charges used against RentBoy and MyRedbook – meaning the case would have gone forward without FOSTA.
 However, that hasn’t stopped Congress from declaring FOSTA-SESTA a success and even suggesting a similar approach with the EARN IT Act.

 How has FOSTA-SESTA impacted sex workers and other marginalized communities?